Animal Wall: History and description

 The Animal Wall was designed by Burges in 1866, but it was not built until 1890, after Burges' death in 1881.
 Burges had originally planned a Pre-Raphaelite garden to be constructed in the moat in front of the castle, and flowerbeds were laid out, those against the castle walls being planted with grape vines.
 The two lowest storeys of the Clock Tower were to provide accommodation for a gardener and gave access directly into the moat.
 Joseph Mordaunt Crook, the foremost authority on Burges, considers that the garden, had it been completed, "might have been one of Burges's happiest devices [and] unique: a municipal Pre-Raphaelite garden".
 The wall on the street side of the garden was complete by 1885, but the carving of the animals was not undertaken until the late 1880s.
 Work on the castle and the building of the Animal Wall was undertaken by Burges' assistant William Frame.
 The original nine animal figures were sculptured by Thomas Nicholls, Burges' favourite sculptor, and included a hyena, a wolf, two baboons, a seal, a bear, a lioness, a lynx and two lions.

 The wall was moved about 50 m from outside Cardiff Castle to its present location outside Bute Park in 1922, due to road widening in front of the castle in Duke Street and Castle Street (now the A4161).
-In 1931 a further six sculptures were added; the pelican, an ant-eater, two raccoons, a leopard, a beaver and a vulture.
+In 1931 a further six sculptures were added; the pelican, an anteater, two raccoons, a leopard, a beaver and a vulture.
 They were sculpted by Alexander Carrick.
 The animals featured in a 1930s cartoon strip, authored by Dorothy Howard Rowlands, which ran in the South Wales Echo.
-In the 1970s city council planners planned to demolish the Animal Wall to further widen Castle Street but the idea was later abandoned.
+In the 1970s city council planners planned to demolish the Animal Wall to further widen Castle Street, but the idea was later abandoned.

 The animals were originally painted in naturalistic colours, although this paintwork deteriorated rapidly, and was subsequently removed.
 As part of a £5.6 million refurbishment of Bute Park, restoration of the animals began in July 2010.
-During the repair, the anteater's nose, which has been missing since the late 90s, was replaced as well as the missing glass eyes in the nine original animals.
+During the repair, the anteater's nose, which has been missing since the late 1990s, was replaced, as well as the missing glass eyes in the nine original animals.
 This work was completed in October 2010.
 The Animal Wall is a Grade I listed structure.